b3n3d3tt4/basics/README.md

     1. A numpy array with the parameters
     2. A numpy array with the uncertainties
     3. A numpy array with the residuals
-    4. The chi squared\n"
+    4. The chi squared
-    5. The reduced chi squared \n"
+    5. The reduced chi squared
-    6. The integral of the histogram in the range mu ± n*sigma\n"
+    6. The integral of the histogram in the range mu ± n*sigma
-    7. The plot data (x_fit, y_fit, bin_centers, counts) if you need to plot other thing\n
+    7. The plot data (x_fit, y_fit, bin_centers, counts) if you need to plot other thing

 If you want to use the linear regression function your code will be: